 5250 Central Ave., Riverside

 Students can enjoy fresh, nonperishable food materials through donations from local vendors.
-To sign up, you will need a picture ID and proof of other household members (ID or birth certificate), Social Security card/number and medical paperwork (if needed).
+To sign up, bring a picture ID and proof other household members (ID or birth certificate), Social Security card/number and medical paperwork (if needed).
 Please call for more information.

 950 Spruce St., Riverside